ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 Activity:

 : The condition in which things are happening or being done.
 In the scope of attestation, an activity is a sequence of actions that is intended to produce a specifically defined result.
 The actual composition of actions can vary, depending on the characteristics of the computing context they are conducted by/in and te protocols used.
 Example: The conveyance of cryptographic evidence is an activity or the acquisition of an trusted time stamp token are activities.

 Task:

 : A piece of work to be done or undertaken.
 In the scope of attestation, a task is a procedure to be conducted.
 Example: A Verifier can be tasked with the appraisal of evidence originating from a specific type of computing contexts.

 Action:

 : The accomplishment of a thing usually over a period of time, in stages, or with the possibility of repetition.
 In the scope of attestation, an action is the execution of an operation or function in the scope of an activity conducted by a single computing context.
 Example: Signing an existing public key via a specific openssl library, transmitting data, or receiving data are actions.

 Procedure:

 : A series of actions that are done in a certain way or order.
 In the scope of attestation, a procedure is a composition of activities (sequences of actions) that is intended to create a well specified result.
 Example: The activities of attestation, conveyance and verification compose a remote attestation procedure.

 # Attestee Reference Use Cases

 This document provides NNN prominent examples of use cases attestation procedures are intended to address:

-* proofing the source integrity of a computing context by proofing the data integrity of installed software instances that are executed, and
+* verifying the source integrity of a computing context via data integrity proofing of installed software instances that are executed, and
-* identity proofing a computing context.
+* verifying the identity proofing of a computing context.

 These use case summary highlighted above is based in the follow terms defined in RFC4949:

 Identity:

-:
+: [pull relevant rfc4949 parts here]

 Identity Proofing: